weissman-lab/restriction-with-normal-spirometry/README.md

-# Restriction with Normal Spirometry: A Retrospective Cohort Study
+# Clinical Implications of Restriction with Normal Spirometry: A Retrospective Cohort Study
-Code used in "Restriction with Normal Spirometry: A Retrospective Cohort Study" by Alexander T. Moffett,  Aparna Balasubramanian, Meredith C. McCormack, and Gary E. Weissman.
+Code used in "Clinical Implications of Restriction with Normal Spirometry: A Retrospective Cohort Study" by Alexander T. Moffett,  Aparna Balasubramanian, Benjamin E. Schmid, Meredith C. McCormack, and Gary E. Weissman.

 ## Manuscript